MethodAtlas

 cat("SDID:", tau_sdid, "(SE:", round(se_sdid, 3), ")\n")

-# Step 3: Compare with DiD and SC for robustness
+# --- Step 3: Compare SDID with DiD and SC ---

-# did_estimate uses equal weights (standard DiD)
+# did_estimate uses equal unit weights (standard two-way DiD).

 tau_did <- did_estimate(Y, N0, T0)